fjThomasStanley/AutisticaPlatformPrototype/README.md

 ## Technical Documentation

-For technical documentation regarding the platform development, please refer the [/documentation/README.md](./documentation/README.md)
+For technical documentation regarding the platform development, please refer to the [/documentation/README.md](./documentation/README.md)